trentlarson/endorser-ch/README.md

-Note that new deployments can remove the "legacy Confirmation" and "legacy schema.org" code.
+Note that new deployments can remove the "legacy Confirmation" and "legacy context" code.